reespozzi/ai-academy-platforms/part-4/stretch-tasks.md

 ## Potential things to look at

 - Separate repo for GitHub Actions templates?
 D.R.Y principles!
+- Container Images cleanup (older than 48H and not the latest (not latest tag) version
+- Auto-Shutdown functionality?
+How can we turn this off overnight, and have it turn back on in the morning?
+Saves money!
+- Tagging terraform module?
+  - builtFrom (which repo?)
+  - teamName
+  - environment
 - Try to get working with persistent cloud database instead?
 - Security scanning in pipeline?
 - You have dev and prod, can you add another environment?